shawnscode/crayon/README.md

 - etc.

 This project adheres to [Semantic Versioning](http://semver.org/), all notable changes will be documented in this [file](./CHANGELOG.md).

-### Assets Workflow

-The asset workflow comes with the version 0.5.0.
-During the development, the assets could be stored in formats which could producing and editing by authoring tools directly, and it will be compiled into some kind of effecient format for runtime (which is dependent on platform and hardware devices usually).

-The assets manipulation codes are placed under [crayon-tools](https://github.com/shawnscode/crayon-tools), checks out the repository for further details.

 ### Quick Example